You have /5 articles left.

 “The most interesting thing is the change among folks on the right, and I think I count the Trump people in this, for their skepticism of higher education—the skepticism of the value of it, their skepticism of culture war—in a way that did not exist in 2016,” said Delisle.

-If Republicans control the House or Senate—or both—will likely continue to investigate campus antisemitism and hold hearings to question college presidents while branching out to other hot-button issues as well.
+If Republicans control the House or Senate—or both—they will likely continue to investigate campus antisemitism and hold hearings to question college presidents while branching out to other hot-button issues as well.
 Some higher education groups and advocacy organizations have argued that the hearings and investigations, which have included requests for troves of internal documents and communications from the targeted universities, have echoes of the McCarthy era and threaten academic freedom and institutional autonomy.

 “If they were smart, they would double down on the culture war stuff.
 It works for them,” said Laitinen.
 “But they don’t need to do the policy.
 They can get the same wind [in their sails] from press conferences and hearings … The bully pulpit is enough for what they want to do.”